-Name of Priority Brief description of the priority Infrastructure Deployment Increase high-speed internet access to 100 percent of homes and businesses through infrastructure grant programs that reduce the cost of deployment Adoption Increase adoption rates among covered populations.
-Increase opportunities for community-based organizations and other stakeholders to support broadband adoption and digital inclusion Affordability Through grant contract conditions, efforts to enroll 1 million eligible households in the ACP, and partnerships with internet service providers, no resident should pay more than \$60 per month for minimum service of 100/20 Mbps.
-Community engagement Identify unserved and underserved areas and inform the selection of areas for investment.
-Facilitate Access to Infrastructure Poles, right of ways, existing conduit, and towers Public-Private Partnerships Grant programs create partnerships with private internet service providers, non-profits, and other entities to further digital inclusion programs Minority/Women Owned Business Enhancement State grant contracts require grantees to prioritize hiring historically disadvantaged small businesses Promote Participation of Non-traditional Service Providers Telephone and electric membership cooperatives and small businesses, as well as opportunities for counties and municipalities to build public-private partnerships to serve remaining gaps
+Name of Priority Brief description of the priority Infrastructure deployment Increase high-speed internet access to 100 percent of homes and businesses through infrastructure grant programs that reduce the cost of deployment Adoption Increase adoption rates among covered populations Increase opportunities for community-based organizations and other stakeholders to support broadband adoption and digital inclusion Affordability Through grant contract conditions, efforts to enroll 1 million eligible households in the ACP, and partnerships with internet service providers, the division will incentivize deployment of more affordable service offerings Community engagement Identify unserved and underserved areas and inform the selection of areas for investment Facilitate access to infrastructure Poles, right of ways, existing conduit, and towers Public-private partnerships Grant programs create partnerships with private internet service providers, non-profits, and other entities to further digital inclusion programs Minority/women owned business enhancement State grant contracts require grantees to prioritize hiring historically disadvantaged small businesses Enable participation of non-traditional service providers Broad range of participants in competitive processes, including telephone and electric membership cooperatives, small businesses, as well as opportunities for counties and municipalities to build public-private partnerships to serve remaining gaps

-Additional Planned Activities: The programs, activities, assets and resources detailed elsewhere will support the implementation of this plan and the Digital Equity Plan to achieve the stated vision and goals.
+Additional Planned Activities: The programs, activities, assets and resources detailed elsewhere will support the implementation of this plan and the State Digital Equity Plan to achieve the stated vision and goals.
 In addition, the division will conduct the following activities with IIJA funding as required by the BEAD notice of funding opportunity for the five-year plan and the initial proposal.

-Engagement/Planning Activity Total Funding Funding Source Intended Outcome(s) Planning and Community Engagement (BEAD/DE Planning) \$1,400,000 IIJA Digital Equity Community engagement initiatives to develop a BEAD Five-Year Plan, an Initial and Final Proposal, and Digital Equity Plan \$5,000,000 IIJA BEAD
+Engagement/Planning Activity Total Funding Funding Source Intended Outcome(s) Planning and community engagement (BEAD/State Digital Equity planning) \$1,400,000 IIJA Digital Equity Community engagement initiatives to develop the BEAD Five-Year Plan, Initial and Final Proposal, and State Digital Equity Plan

-Broadband Workforce Development Plan Study, plan and implement program that supports critical broadband workforce needs with a focus on equity and access.
-Climate Resilience Plan Partner with the N.C.
-Office of Recovery and Resiliency to assess and plan for current and future weather- and climate-related risks to broadband projects.
+Engagement/Planning Activity Total Funding Funding Source Intended Outcome(s) Broadband workforce development Plan \$5,000,000 IIJA BEAD Study, plan and implement program that supports critical broadband workforce needs with a focus on equity and access Climate resilience plan Partner with the N.C.
+Office of Recovery and Resiliency to assess and plan for current and future weather- and climate-related risks to broadband projects